PauloRlopez/DL-Multi-Layer-Perceptron/README.md

 The MNIST database of handwritten digits, available from this [page](http://yann.lecun.com/exdb/mnist/), has a training set of 60,000 examples, and a test set of 10,000 examples.
 It is a subset of a larger set available from NIST.
 The digits have been size-normalized and centered in a fixed-size image.

-Here we will be building a multi-layer perceptron to try to classify handwritten digits using tensor flow.
+Here we will be building a multi-layer perceptron to classify handwritten digits using tensor flow.

 ## Directions

-I recommend to install tensor flow as a virtual environment via conda
+It is recommended to install tensor flow as a virtual environment via conda

 1. Install [tensorflow](https://www.tensorflow.org/install/)
-2. download the dataset
+2. Download the dataset
-3. split it into training and testing datasets
+3. Split it into training and testing datasets
-4. test the model
+4. Test the model
-5. calculate the accuracy
+5. Calculate the accuracy

 ## Dependencies